home-assistant/home-assistant.io/source/_integrations/nest.markdown

 ## Configuration

-Adding Nest to your Home Assistant instance can be done via the user interface, by using this My Button:
+To add the **Nest** integration to your Home Assistant, use this My Button:
 {% my config_flow_start badge domain=page.ha_domain %}

   ![Screenshot of Setup prompt](/images/integrations/nest/setup_prompt.png)